Near-Horizon Collisions around Near-Extremal Black Holes: High-energy collisions on the extreme Kerr background

 The extreme Kerr geometry is given by \eqref{eq:Kerr} with $a=M$.
-The horizon is at radius $r=M$ and has angular velocity $\Omega_\mathrm{H}=1/(2M)$.
-The CM energy of particles colliding on the extreme Kerr background is given by \eqref{eq:Ecm} with $a=M$.
-As in the sub-extremal case, all terms in the CM energy are finite for $r\geq M$, with the possible exception of the term containing $\chi$.
-Taking the near-horizon limit $r\to M$,
+The horizon is at radius $r_\mathrm{H}=M$ and has angular velocity $\Omega_\mathrm{H}=1/(2M)$.
+Setting $a=M$ and taking the near-horizon limit $r\to M$ in the radial CM energy term \eqref{eq:Ecm}, we find

-where $\hat L_i=L_i-2ME_i$.
-Note the Type T and I collisions diverge faster than in the sub-extremal case \eqref{eq:ECMchiNearHorizon}, while the Type V collisions have the same divergence.
-As in the sub-extremal case, tuning the particles to criticality may change the divergence of the CM energy.
+where $\hat L_i=L_i-2M\mu_i$.
+Note that Types T and I collisions diverge faster than in the sub-extremal case $\chi$ \eqref{eq:ECMchiNearHorizon}, while the Type V collisions have the same divergence.
+As in the sub-extremal case, tuning the particles to criticality may change the divergence of the CM energy; however, this formula is only guaranteed to apply when both particles scale to criticality slower than the collision radius approaches the horizon.
+To carefully perform the near-horizon limit with particles whose angular momentum may scale to criticality at various rates relative to the collision radius, we develop a multi-scaling limit.